H-Edward/Discord-Go-Music-Bot/README.md

 # Discord-Go-Music-Bot

-This project is a simple to use discord bot you can deploy basically anywhere to play music and audio within Discord servers.
+This project is a simple-to-use Discord bot you can deploy almost anywhere to play music and audio within Discord servers.

-There is no a small amount of configuration needed to get it up and running, and once set up, there is little maintenance required to keep it operational.
+There is a small amount of configuration needed to get it up and running, and once set up, there is little maintenance required to keep it operational.

 ## Features

 The bot supports the following features:

-- Playing audio from Youtube where you can:
+- Playing audio from YouTube where you can:
   - Add videos via a URL
   - Search for videos
   - Queue more videos